EdenKupe/anarchysf/pages/s/S.P.Somtow.md

 permalink: various/index.html
 tags:
 - S
-- other
+- book
 title: "VariousS.P.
 Somtow"
 ---

 Based a tetralogy on the premise of Sturgeon's 'The Skills of Xanadu'.
-The tetralogy concerned was probably Inquestor, the four books being  published as by Somtow Sucharitkul (Light on the Sound, 1980,  The  Throne of Madness, 1983,  Utopia Hunters, 1984, The Darkling Wind,  1985).
+The tetralogy concerned was probably _Inquestor_, the four books being  published as by Somtow Sucharitkul (_Light on the Sound_, 1980,  _The  Throne of Madness_, 1983,  _Utopia Hunters_, 1984, _The Darkling Wind_,  1985).